OlafHaalstra/log4jcheck/README.md

 # Log4j CVE-2021-44228 checker

-Checks a list of URLs with `POST` and `GET` requests in combination with parameters.
+Multithreaded checks a list of URLs with `POST` and `GET` requests in combination with parameters.

 Heavily inspired by [NortwaveSecurity version](https://github.com/NorthwaveSecurity/log4jcheck).